bigdata4mobility/bigdata4mobility.github.io/README.md

-## Key takeaways about LBS mobile data (LBS data for abbreviations) as compared to HTS
+## Key takeaways about LBS mobile data as compared to HTS

 ### Data generation
 1. LBS data itself does not any transportation related information.
 This means that all transportation related information must be inferred.
 2. LBS data does not contain any socio-demographics information, meaning that for any datasets containing such information, they are fused in.

+### Data stability
+1. Number of devices contained in a dataset often changes over time.
+2. Number of records per device also changes over time.

 ### Data quality metrics
 1. LBS data is big,  covering a much larger share of the population in a region than HTS or online panels.